Check out our Welcome Package!

 What will the food be like?

-There is also a snack in the afternoon and a dessert in the evening.
+In addition to three meals a day there is also a snack in the afternoon and a dessert in the evening or our kids camps.
 We take our hot chocolate down to campfire at night to enjoy under the stars.
 And if you really want something sweet you can buy yourself a treat in the Tuck Shop during the afternoon.

 My child has allergies, what will they eat?